The author would like to say a special thank you to Dr. Jane Holmes of Auckland, New Zealand. Jane has provided detailed breakthrough information

-Acknowledgements and thanks to Mr. Paul Tunaley and Mr. Marcus Tunaley for transcribing and providing various will documents along with other detailed
+Acknowledgements and special thanks also to Mr. Paul Tunaley and Mr. Marcus Tunaley for transcribing and providing various will documents along

 obtained a copy of a bishop's listing of 1727 baptisms at St. Mary's Church, Nottingham indicating that an unconfirmed record of a John Tunaley at the